Isles of Scilly

 The island’s history is long and convoluted – having been the home of several famous personages over historical time – if even just for a brief time.
 For example, the future King Charles II came here to try and escape from Oliver Cromwell during the English Civil War.
 After Cromwell had murdered his brother Charles I, he did eventually return to England and became King… but that’s a long story!

-Price for the eight day/seven night Scilly Island guided walking holiday in 2017 is GBP £1,395.
-There are a variety of rooms available, all with beautiful sea views - singles, doubles and twins.
-There are 4 small single rooms available with no single supplement, so we strongly suggest you book early to reserve your spot, especially if you require a single room.
-This holiday usually sells out very quickly, especially the single rooms.
+Price for the eight day/seven night Scilly Island guided walking holiday in 2018 is GBP £1,435.
+Apart from doubles and twins, there are 4 small single rooms available with no single supplement, so we strongly suggest you book early to reserve your spot, especially if you require a single room.

-Includes fine B&B accommodation in wonderful guest house directly overlooking the sea - great full cooked English breakfasts, superb 3 course evening meals (with house wines) in a variety of very good local restaurants and excellent character pubs - most specializing in fish and other international cuisines.
+The holiday includes fine accommodation in a wonderful guest house directly overlooking the sea – with great full cooked English breakfasts, superb 3 course evening meals (with house wines and beers) in a variety of good local restaurants and in the guesthouse itself.
 Also included are 4 return boat rides to the outer islands and full guidance on each of the days.

-With your journey by ferry or plane, you will find that apart from the five to six days of guided explorations, you will also have one whole free day and two part free days (the arrival and departure days) to 'do your own thing' - something everyone likes to do once they have discovered their own little paradise.
+With your journey by ferry, helicopter or plane, you will find that apart from the five to six days of guided explorations, you will also have one whole free day and two part free days (the arrival and departure days) to ‘do your own thing’ – something everyone likes to do, once they have discovered their own little paradise.

 To view photos from previous Scilly Isles guided walking holidays please go to our Facebook page.

-See a lovely little 'time-lapse' film of the islands below.
+See a lovely little ‘time-lapse’ film of the islands.